watsang/udacity-datascience/p4-fraud-detection-enron/README.md

 ## Conclusion

-The Final POI-identifier is based on Linear Discriminant Analysis which has an accuracy of 0.889, a precision of 0.615 and a recall of 0.441.
+The Final POI-identifier is based on **Linear Discriminant Analysis** which has:
+* an accuracy of 0.889
+* a precision of 0.615
+* a recall of 0.441.

 A balance has been struck between precision and recall.
 Possibly these can be further increased by looking into mail contents.